chargify/chargify_api_ares/README.md

 ====================================================
 [![build status](https://secure.travis-ci.org/chargify/chargify_api_ares.png)](http://travis-ci.org/chargify/chargify_api_ares) [![Code Climate](https://codeclimate.com/github/chargify/chargify_api_ares/badges/gpa.svg)](https://codeclimate.com/github/chargify/chargify_api_ares)

+This is a community-maintained Ruby wrapper for the [Chargify](https://www.chargify.com) API that leverages ActiveResource.

+Though we do not proactively maintain it, Chargify is happy to review pull requests and manage the release process for the gem.
+We encourage community contributions to make the wrapper even more comprehensive and powerful.

+If you notice an endpoint or method that is missing, please feel free to add it by submitting a pull request.
+We appreciate your support!

 **Note:** we have bumped to v1.0.0 to indicate a backwards incompatible change to the responses from `Chargify::Subscription.charge` and `Chargify::Subscription.migrate`.
 Please see the HISTORY.md for more information.

 **Please see important compatibility information at the bottom of this file.**

-This is a Ruby wrapper for the [Chargify](http://chargify.com) API that leverages ActiveResource.

 ### Installation